 Field bindweed identification and control

-Hedge bindweed (Convolvulus sepium or Calystegia sepium), also known as morning glory, is a closely related and widespread invasive species.
-Hedge bindweed is not on the Washington State Weed List, but it is on the King County Weeds of Concern List due to its invasiveness, especially in urban green spaces, gardens and backyards.
-It can also be a pest in berry fields and other crops, but it is more common along hedgerows and fences.
+Hedge bindweed (Convolvulus sepium or Calystegia sepium) (a.k.a. "morning glory") looks and acts much like field bindweed, but its leaves and flowers are larger.
+The leaves are also hairless and more arrow-shaped.
+It is much more common in urban natural areas and backyard gardens.
+This species is not on the Washington State Weed List, but it is on the King County Weeds of Concern List due to its invasiveness.
 For photos and distribution information for hedge bindweed, please see the UW Burke Museum website.